jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

     The default is not to add hyperlinks.

 `citation-abbreviations`
 :   Path to a CSL abbreviations JSON file.
-The format
+If the file is not found
-    is described
+    relative to the working directory, pandoc-citeproc will look in the `$HOME/.csl` directory (or `C:\Users\USERNAME\AppData\Roaming\csl`
-    [here](http://citationstylist.org/2011/10/19/abbreviations-for-zotero-test-release).
+    in Windows 7).
+The format is described [here](http://citationstylist.org/2011/10/19/abbreviations-for-zotero-test-release).
     Here is a short example: